javaeews/cassandra-mongo/PRESENTATION.md

 _Failures on Cassandra.._
 - [ ] Inconsistencies when reading from different nodes
 - [ ] Problematic for a banking service..

-> To address this issue, the team has been using a separate service running continuously in the background that is responsible for detecting and resolving inconsistent data states.
-This service can either flag the issue for further investigation or even automate the correction process.
+- [ ] Background service running continuously: detects/resolves inconsistent data states

 _Monzo experienced an incident in July 2019_ [<https://monzo.com/blog/2019/09/08/why-monzo-wasnt-working-on-july-29th#article>]
 - [ ] Configuration error during a scale-up operation
 - [ ] Forced a stop to all writes and reads to the cluster

-> This event set off a chain reaction of improvements spanning multiple years to enhance the operational capacity of the database systems.
-Since then, Monzo has invested in observability, deepening the understanding of Cassandra and other production systems, and we are more confident in all operational matters through runbooks and production practices.
+- [ ] Reaction: improvements spanning multiple years to enhance the operational capacity of the database systems
+- [ ] Monzo has invested in observability, deepening the understanding of Cassandra and other production systems
+- [ ] Runbooks: “how-to” guide for completing a commonly repeated task or procedure
+- [ ] Production practices

 ## Driver beállítások (timoutok, failover)